MerNat/DRBot-Adv-Enc/README.md

 This Java Project is a bot mainly created for educational purpose.

-Until Now It's been designed to attack windows platform and will be gradually updated to other platforms.
+Until Now It's been designed to access windows platform and will be gradually updated to other platforms.

 Basic Demo is shown here: